MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-gdpr.md

 - Export customer data (Tenant admin)
 - Export Customer Insights user data (Tenant admin)
-- Export Customer Insights user data – Telemetry (Tenant admin)

 #### Export customer data (Tenant admin)

 A tenant administrator can follow these steps to export data:

-1. Send an email to D365CI@micrsosoft.com specifying the customer’s email address in the request.
+1. Send an email to D365CI@microsoft.com specifying the customer’s email address in the request.
 An administrator from the Dynamics 365 Customer Insights team will send an email to the registered tenant admin email address, asking for confirmation to export data.
 2. Acknowledge the confirmation to export the data for requested customer.
 3. Receive the exported data through tenant admin email address.

 #### Export Customer Insights user data (Tenant admin)

-1. Send an email to D365CI@micrsosoft.com specifying the users email address in the request.
-An administrator from the Dynamics 365 Customer Insights team will send an email to the registered tenant admin email address, asking for confirmation to export data.
+1. Send an email to D365CI@microsoft.com specifying the users email address in the request.
-2. Acknowledge the confirmation to export the data for requested user.
-3. Receive the exported data through tenant admin email address.

-#### Export Customer Insights user data – Telemetry (Tenant admin)

-1. Send an email to D365CI@micrsosoft.com specifying the user’s email address in the request, and also specify that export is for user’s telemetry data.
 An administrator from the Dynamics 365 Customer Insights team will send an email to the registered tenant admin email address, asking for confirmation to export data.
 2. Acknowledge the confirmation to export the data for requested user.
 3. Receive the exported data through tenant admin email address.